 The question to ask that can often make this point clear is to ask your web designer, “How do you spider check your work?”

-Although Google's Webmaster Guidelines provides tools and guidance as to how to check a website through a spider's eye view - like looking at the site with a Lynx text based browser or use the fetch as Googlebot tool in Google Webmaster Tools - in fact, very few web developers have actually read and followed Google's guidelines.
+Although Google’s Webmaster Guidelines provides tools and guidance as to how to check a website through a spider’s eye view – like looking at the site with a Lynx text based browser or use the URL Inspection Tool in Google Console – in fact, very few web developers have actually read and followed Google’s guidelines.

 This is why spider checking your website is so important to see if what you thought you were communicating on the Internet is actually being seen and ranked on Google.
 If you haven’t spider checked your website, you simply can’t tell with human eyes alone if it is working on search engines.
 Here are a few easy ways to do that.